L-TChen/L-TChen.github.io/content/index.md

 ::: {.row}

 ::: {.col-12 .col-md-6}
-Prospective postdocs
+Prospective research assistants
-: I have some funding available to hire a self-motivated postdoc to join me at Academia Sinica.
+: I have some funding available to hire self-motivated research assistants to join me at Academia Sinica.
-If you find my work interesting to you, please feel free to send me an email with your résumé to initiate the conversation.
+If you are interested in the research topics of my recent work, please feel free to drop me an email with a brief statement and your résumé to initiate a conversation.

+Please note that, due to current geopolitical circumstances, only short-term student visits can be accommodated for Chinese applicants.
 :::

 ::: {.col-12 .col-md-6}